brandur/sorg/content/fragments/static-site-asset-management.md

 +++
-hook = "Automatic generation, optimization, and deployment of large static assets, all managed from a TOML file." published_at = 2021-01-25T01:07:01Z title = "Asset management in a Git-based static site"
+hook = "Automatic generation, optimization, and deployment of large static assets, all managed from a TOML file." published_at = 2021-01-25T01:07:01Z title = "Large asset management in a Git-based static site"
 +++

 I've been a vocal proponent of [Git-based static sites](/aws-intrinsic-static) for a long time.
 Not only are they fast, versioned, and geo-distributed, but with the right framework, have an amazing development workflow.
 I run everything from my text editor, and have some elaborate bells and whistles like [live reloading](/live-reload), a fast incremental build loop that takes on average ~3 ms, and automatic deployment on Git merges.
 Deployment is a `git push origin master` and it's great for accepting corrections by way of pull requests.